Genivia/RE-flex/doc/index.md

 ending byte offset of the match is `border() + size() - 1`.

-@note A wide character is counted as one, thus `columno()`, `columno_end()`, and `columns()` do not take the character width of full-width and combining Unicode characters into account.
+@note A wide character is counted as one, thus `columno()`, `columno_end()`, and `columns()` do not take the character display width of full-width and combining Unicode characters into account.
 It is recommended to use the `wcwidth` function or [wcwidth.c](https://www.cl.cam.ac.uk/~mgk25/ucs/wcwidth.c) to determine Unicode character widths.